-- 9.7.34 There is no breach scenario data available from the EA to inform this assessment.
-It is assumed that a breach or failure of the flood defences, as a worst-case scenario, would result in a similar flood extent to the undefended Flood Zone 2 and Flood Zone 3 flood extents provided by the EA. - 9.7.35 Existing flood defences along both banks of the River Tees generally comprise high ground and provide protection against flooding up to and including the 0.5% AEP (1 in 200) flood event.
-High ground is generally not susceptible to breach and/or failure therefore the main residual tidal flood risk is from overtopping, as outlined above. - 9.7.36 Historically, flood defences at Port Clarence (flood walls and flood banks) and flood embankments along Greatham Creek have breached flooding land between the two watercourses where ground levels are between 0 to 10m AOD.
+- 9.7.38 Existing flood defences along both banks of the River Tees generally comprise high ground and provide protection against flooding up to and including the 0.5% AEP (1 in 200) flood event.
+High ground is generally not susceptible to breach and/or failure therefore the main residual tidal flood risk along the Tees Estuary is from overtopping, as outlined above. - 9.7.39 Historically, flood defences at Port Clarence (flood walls and flood banks) and flood embankments along Greatham Creek have breached flooding land between the two watercourses where ground levels are between 0 to 10m AOD.
 In 2019 a major flood defence scheme to protect Port Clarence and some of the surrounding industrial areas from tidal flooding was completed.

-This included improving defences along the north bank of the River Tees and along the south bank of Greatham Creek.

-9.7.37 Should a breach or a failure of these new defences occur under the current scenario or over the lifetime of the development, it is likely that the route of the connection corridor across the land located between the River Tees and Greatham Creek would flood.
+This included improving defences along the north bank of the River Tees and along the south bank of Greatham Creek, providing a 0.5% AEP Standard of Protection. - 9.7.40 There is no breach scenario hazard mapping data available from the EA to inform this assessment.
+It is assumed that a breach or failure of the flood defences, (present day scenario) as a worst-case, would result in a similar flood extent to the undefended Flood Zone 2 and Flood Zone 3a flood extents provided by the EA.
+The CO2 Gathering Network, to the east of Billingham, which will use an existing above ground pipe racking network, existing culverts and overbridges, would be flooded under this scenario.
+A breach in the flood defences for the Upper End and H++ scenarios would result in an increase in flood depth and an increase in flood extents meaning a greater area of the CO2 Gathering Network, i.e. the area currently located within Flood Zone 1 to the east of Billingham, would be at risk of flooding.

-Risk of Flooding.
+Risk of Flooding

-- 9.7.38 Based on the information provided by the EA, it has been determined that the PCC and the majority of the connection corridors are at a 'low' risk of flooding from tidal sources however, the section of the connection corridor crossing the River Tees and the section to the east of Billingham are at 'high' risk of tidal flooding. - 9.7.39 The PCC, with ground elevations between 5 10 m AOD would remain at low risk of flooding from overtopping of the defences during events that exceed a 0.5% AEP (1 in 200 chance) of flooding and during a 0.1% AEP (1 in 1000 chance) event taking into account climate change. - 9.7.40 If the defences adjacent to Port Clarence and along the southern bank of Greatham Creek were to overtop or fail/breach the connection corridor, located between the two watercourses, would be at 'high' risk of flooding from both the existing scenario 0.5% or 0.1% AEP (1 in 1000 chance) events and future climate change scenarios. - 9.7.41 The risk of tidal flooding to this section of the connection corridor is not likely to increase due to climate change.
-However, if a flood event did occur, the impact of climate change would result in an increase in the depth of floodwater across this area of the site affected by flooding from this source during either the 0.5% or 0.1% AEP (1 in 1000 chance) events.
+- 9.7.41 Based on the information provided by the EA, it has been determined that the PCC Site and the majority of the connection corridors (the Water Connection Corridor, Water Supply Corridor, the Electrical Connection Corridor and the Natural Gas Corridor and CO2 Gathering Network where located within Flood Zone 1 on the left and right bank of the River Tees) are at a 'low' risk of flooding from tidal sources. - 9.7.42 The section of the Natural Gas Connection Corridor and CO2 Gathering Network crossing the River Tees and the section to the east of Billingham (located in Flood Zone 3a on the left bank of the River Tees) are at 'high' risk of tidal flooding. - 9.7.43 The PCC Site, with ground elevations no lower than 7.5 mAOD, would remain at low risk of flooding from overtopping of the high ground (informal flood defences) during events that exceed a 0.5% AEP (1 in 200 chance) of flooding, during a 0.1% AEP (1 in 1000 chance) event taking into account climate change, including the H++ climate change scenario. - 9.7.44 If the defences adjacent to Port Clarence and along the southern bank of Greatham Creek were to overtop or fail/breach the CO2 Gathering Network, located between the two watercourses, would be at 'high' risk of flooding from both the existing scenario 0.5% or 0.1% AEP (1 in 1000 chance) events and future climate change scenarios, including the H++.